Physical unknowables: Concluding thoughts

-Suppose an agent is being presented with both boxes without any label on, or hint about, them; i.e., the origin of indeterminism is unknown to the agent.
-In a modified Turing test, an agent's task would be to find out which is the Born and which is the Poincar{\'e} box by solely observing their output.
-In the absence of any criterion, there should not exist any operational method or procedure capable to discriminate among these boxes.
-Moreover, both types of indeterminism appear to be based on speculative assumptions: in the classical case it is the existence of continua and the possibility to ``choose'' elements thereof, representing the initial values; in the quantum case it is the irreducible indeterminism of single events.
+Suppose an agent is being presented with both boxes without any label on, or hint about, them; that is, the origin of indeterminism is unknown to the agent.
+In a modified Turing test, an agent's task would be to find out which is the Born and which is the Poincar{\'e} box solely by observing their output.
+In the absence of any criteria, there should not exist any operational method or procedure capable of discriminating among these boxes.
+Moreover, both types of indeterminism appear to be based on speculative assumptions: in the classical case, it is the existence of continua and the possibility to randomly choose elements thereof, representing the initial values; in the quantum case, it is the irreducible indeterminism of single events.